Nov 14, 2016 - v1.2

 When motion detection is enabled (See 7 Setting up a Schedule for more info), the camera will turn on and process an action any time it registers motion.
 If the action is photo or multi-shot, the camera will just take a single image or burst or images respectively.
 If the action is video, the camera will continue to record for as long as motion is detected.

 Connect the 3.5mm audio connector to Blink.
 Then connect the 4 pin header as shown in the image below.
 The X-Band detects motion facing the opposite side of the sensitivity dial.
+Note also the mounting instructions below.

 The X-Band sensor comes with a sensitivity adjustment dial.
 On first run, ensure that the dial is tuned all the way to the right.
 Blink is optimized to detect motion with the sensitivity of the X-Band sensor at it’s highest.
 If you notice the sensitivity is too high, you can dial it back until you find the best setting for your project.

 This is a new beta feature in v1.02.00 of the Blink firmware and is enabled separately for each schedule by selecting Motion Detector mode and checking the box that appears below it.
 This feature keeps the camera on when the schedule is active and turns it off when the schedule has finished.
-This allows the camera to take images and record video instantly since Blink doesn’t have to wait for the camera to turn on or off in between motion detections.
+This allows the camera to take images and record video instantly movement is detected since Blink doesn’t have to wait for the camera to turn on or off in between motion detections.
 Be wary of the added power consumption when using this mode!

 Occasionally CamDo will release updates for Blink to improve performance as well as unlock additional features.
 Follow this procedure to ensure Blink is updated properly.
+To ensure you have the most up-to-date firmware, click here.

 Blink has a built in battery eliminator for long term installations which will allow the camera to run without an internal battery.
 Operating the camera this way will also allow Blink to hard reset the camera in the event of a camera lockup.
 Follow the instructions below for setup: